SarahcEmm/Climb-Mental-Health/README.md

 WHAT I WISH I HAD DONE AND HOW I CAN IMPROVE ON FUTURE PROJECTS

 I wish I had maybe added a third colour or at least maybe changed the opacity of the two colors I already had.
 I will definetly look at the design element for future projects, however with this one I felt the two colour approach still worked well and gave me a good contrast without being too garish or mawkish.
-I was also aware that the images I used were mainly or women and I would have probably included more diversity in my project.
+I was also aware that the images I used were mainly of women and I would have probably included more diversity in my project.